Akshaypmna18/akshaypmna18.github.io/javascript/eCommerce/README.md

-I stopped working on this project, but I built it in React, and the link to the repository is:
+I stopped working on this project, but I built it in React, and the link to the repository is : https://github.com/Akshaypmna18/e-commerce